radical-cybertools/radical.saga/docs/source/tutorial/part1.rst

 Part 1: Introduction
 ********************

-The SAGA Python module provides an object-oriented programming interface for job submission and management, resource allocation, file handling and coordination and communication - functionality that is required in the majority of distributed applications, frameworks and tool.
+The RADICAL-SAGA module provides an object-oriented programming interface for job submission and management, resource allocation, file handling and coordination and communication - functionality that is required in the majority of distributed applications, frameworks and tool.